joshnwalters/joshnwalters.github.io/essays/questions.md

-How Get Answers From Your Question
+How Get Answers to Your Question
 ====

 >"There are naive questions, tedious questions, ill-phrased questions, questions put after inadequate self-criticism.
-But every question is >a cry to understand the world.
+But every question >is a cry to understand the world.
 There is no such thing as a dumb question"
 Carl Sagan

 Dr. Sagan had a great view on questions: They are just a way of trying to better understand the world.
 No matter how trivial or outlandish they may be, a question is just a request for better understanding.
 Unfortunately, this logic is not shared by the people you will sooner or later come into contact with when trying get assistance with a bug, or whatever other problem you may find in your computer science career.
-Hell hath no fury like an army of people behind keyboards, so to prevent you from feeling this wrath, I present a few examples of "good" questions, and "bad" questions
+Hell hath no fury like a person behind  akeyboard, so to prevent you from feeling this wrath, I present a few examples of "good" questions, and "bad" questions

 Bad